* Gender-studies scholar

 “It is certainly true that the United States has a history of anti-Semitism and of beliefs that Jews were members of an inferior race,” writes Brodkin in her book.
 “But Jews were hardly alone.
 American anti-Semitism was part of a broader pattern of late-nineteenth-century racism against all southern and eastern European immigrants, as well as against Asian immigrants.”
 Noting that “these views justified all sorts of discriminatory treatment, including closing the doors to immigration from Europe and Asia in the 1920s,” Brodkin explains that things “changed radically after World War II,” when “the same folks who promoted nativism and xenophobia were eager to believe that the Euro-origin people whom they had deported, reviled as members of inferior races, and prevented from immigrating only a few years earlier, were now model middle-class white suburban citizens.”
 “It was not an educational epiphany that made those in power change their hearts, their minds, and our race,” writes Brodkin.
 Rather, it was a massive “affirmative action program … for Euromales” – a process by which “each of the European immigrant groups became ‘whitened’” and thereby introduced “changing notions of whiteness” to “America’s larger system of institutional racism.”

-Brodkin is a member of an “advisory group” that provides guidance to the organization Anthropologists for the Boycott of Israeli Academic Institutions.”
-In February 2015, she co-authored a resolution encouraging the Anthropological Association of America (AAA) to boycott Israeli colleges and universities because they “have been directly and indirectly complicit in the Israeli state’s systematic maintenance of the occupation and denial of basic rights to Palestinians.”
+Brodkin is a member of an “advisory group” that provides guidance to the organization Anthropologists for the Boycott of Israeli Academic Institutions (ABIAI).
+In February 2015, she co-authored an ABIAI resolution encouraging the Anthropological Association of America (AAA) to boycott Israeli colleges and universities because they “have been directly and indirectly complicit in the Israeli state’s systematic maintenance of the occupation and denial of basic rights to Palestinians.”

-In a 2016 essay, Brodkin charged that opponents of BDS were seeking to suppress open discussion about Israeli assaults on “human and academic rights in Israel/Palestine.”
+In a 2016 essay in the Political and Legal Anthropology Review, Brodkin charged that opponents of BDS were seeking to suppress open discussion about Israeli assaults on “human and academic rights in Israel/Palestine.”
 She also denounced the “real harm” and “real discrimination” allegedly inflicted by the Jewish state upon “a mix of ethnicities and nationalities that share only opposition to the politics of Israel toward Palestinians.”

-In an early 2017 interview, Brodkin announced that she was “really proud to be a member” of Jewish Voice for Peace, an organization she said was “doing a wonderful job of trying to organize [BDS] and to take on this issue of Jews and Israel in a very sophisticated, very humane way.”
+In a December 2016 interview on the Treyf Podcast, Brodkin announced that she was “really proud to be a member” of Jewish Voice for Peace, an organization she said was “doing a wonderful job of trying to organize [BDS] and to take on this issue of Jews and Israel in a very sophisticated, very humane way.”
 Moreover, Brodkin condemned “a terribly reactionary and racist” Israel as “the worst kind of invasive settler colony,” where “atrocious behavior,” “bigotry,” and “structural racism” abound.